 0 Comments

+Time is running out for your chances to win a $3,000 prize basket in the Avie-Lynn Williams Leukemia Benefit!
 We will have the LIVE drawing for the prize this Friday, February 21, 2025 on the Edmonson Voice YouTube and Facebook Channels with Miss Madison Doyle, Kyrock Elementary preschool teacher.
 Payment MUST be received no later than Thursday, February 20th by 8PM, no exceptions.
 All names will be printed and placed into the drawing container, which will be randomly chosen on-air on Friday.
 Multiple-chance purchasers have their names included as many times as chances.
 Ex: $20 = name printed twice, $50 = printed five times, etc..
 THERE IS NO LIMIT TO THE NUMBER OF CHANCES YOU CAN BUY!
 100% of ALL proceeds go directly to the family of Avie-Lynn Williams, where you can read about her story here.
-Here are the three ways to purchase chances: 1.
-Directly on the Edmonson Voice by clicking here 2.
-Through the raffle coordinator, Kyrock preschool teacher Miss Madison Doyle with Venmo by clicking here 3.
-In-person at Kyrock Elementary School FFA Week February 15th - 22nd Alivia Higgins, ECHS FFA, story: On January 30th, 2025 our officers met with Judge-Executive Scott Lindsey for the proclamation to declare FFA week in Edmonson County signed.
+CHANCES FOR THIS CONTEST ARE NO LONGER AVAILABLE.
+FFA Week February 15th - 22nd Alivia Higgins, ECHS FFA, story: On January 30th, 2025 our officers met with Judge-Executive Scott Lindsey for the proclamation to declare FFA week in Edmonson County signed.
 He declared FFA week to be February 15th-22nd which is the week of George Washington’s Birthday.
 Members of FFA all over the nation participate in National FFA week to increase understanding of the value of agricultural education and the National FFA Organization's role in producing the next generation of agricultural leaders.
 Kevin Alexander attended our January meeting and spoke with members about Ag Tags, which help advance agriculture education in Kentucky and give back to Kentucky’s FFA and 4-H programs.
 To help your local FFA Chapter, please consider contributing $10 to the Ag Tag Program when you license your vehicle.
 Thank you to the ones who have donated and supported us!
-Chances Still Available, $10 Each: Drawing February 21st Chances are still available for your opportunity to win a $3,000 prize basket as you help a local family in need at the same time.
-Local Kyrock preschool student Avie-Lynn Williams, only 4 years old, is currently in the midst of her second bought with B-cell Acute Lymphoblastic Leukemia, with which she was first diagnosed in March of 2023.
+THIS CONTEST HAS ENDED ***THIS CONTEST HAS ENDED.*** Local Kyrock preschool student Avie-Lynn Williams, only 4 years old, is currently in the midst of her second bought with B-cell Acute Lymphoblastic Leukemia, with which she was first diagnosed in March of 2023.
 She is currently undergoing treatment at Vanderbilt Children's Hospital and all raffle proceeds will go directly to the family.
-There are three ways to purchase your chances, with no limits on the number you can buy.
-1. Directly on the Edmonson Voice by clicking here 2.
-Through the raffle coordinator, Kyrock preschool teacher Miss Madison Doyle with Venmo by clicking here 3.
-In-person at Kyrock Elementary School The basket is great for a family and contains prizes such as a $680 Henry rifle*, a $600 deer mount, a free month's dumpster rental, a $400 Benchmade knife, a $250 photography package, $200 Fast Freddy's Car Wash gift card, and nearly $300 in other gift cards along with a ton of other local products and services, all donated to the cause.
+The basket is great for a family and contains prizes such as a $680 Henry rifle*, a $600 deer mount, a free month's dumpster rental, a $400 Benchmade knife, a $250 photography package, $200 Fast Freddy's Car Wash gift card, and nearly $300 in other gift cards along with a ton of other local products and services, all donated to the cause.

 On Monday, February 3rd, Kentucky State VFW Commander Bruce Ashley announced that Edmonson County's own Ashley Ritter was selected as the State EMT of the Year.
 The state award comes after Ritter was selected as EMT of the Year in Edmonson County by local VFW Post 6937 on December 10, 2024.
 Last week, she was awarded the same honor at the region level, which includes Edmonson and surrounding counties.
 Ashley began her EMS career as an Emergency Medical Technician after obtaining her license as part of her Fire Science and Criminal Justice Bachelor’s Degree Program through Anna Maria College in Paxton, Massachusetts.
 She began working as an on-call EMT in West Brookfield where she had also served as a volunteer firefighter from age 15.
 While finishing college, Ashley worked for MedStar Ambulance in Worcester, Massachusetts.
 Mrs. Ritter moved to Edmonson County upon graduation from college in May 2016 after serving as a Structural Fire/EMT during the summer of 2015 at Mammoth Cave National Park.
 She begin working as a part-time EMT as Edmonson County EMS in May 2016 while also working in the ER at the Medical Center at Bowling Green.
 Ashley accepted a full-time position as an EMT at Edmonson County EMS in December of 2016.
 In August 2019 Ashley enrolled in the Central Kentucky Paramedic Program in Lexington, KY.
 Ashley graduated the program and became licensed as a paramedic in August of 2020.
 Ashley also obtained a Master’s Degree in Health Emergency Management focused in Disaster Medicine in May 2017 from Anna Maria College.
 She currently serves the community as a volunteer firefighter/first responder with Kyrock Volunteer Fire Department and as the Edmonson County High School Girls’ Soccer Head Coach.
 "The VFW really enjoys recognizing citizens for their roles in protecting our communities called the Community Service Awards each year," said VFW 6937 in a released statement.
 "Four of our awardees took VFW 5th District honors and advanced to state for consideration and Ashley’s nomination was the one that prevailed."
 Ashley resides in the Sweeden community of Edmonson County with her husband Wally and daughter Annabeth.
 Edmonson Voice Report: